jgoilenberg/jgoilenberg.github.com/_posts/guide/listing/2012-05-08-list-your-item.markdown

 "buying_mode":"buy_it_now",
 "listing_type_id":"bronze",
 "condition":"new",
-"description":"This is the first Harry Potter book that was printed outside the UK, <strong> I bought it in San Francisco at the Harry Potters week in 2009 </strong> Do not miss the opportunity, it is in perfect conditions and with a unique design cover", "pictures":[ {"source":"http://upload.wikimedia.org/wikipedia/en/a/a7/Original_Paperback_Cover.jpg"}, {"source":"http://upload.wikimedia.org/wikipedia/en/2/2c/Harry_Potter_and_the_Philosopher%27s_Stone.jpg"}
+"description":"This is the first Harry Potter book that was printed outside the UK, {{"<strong> I bought it in San Francisco at the Harry Potters week in 2009 </strong>" | xml_escape }} Do not miss the opportunity, it is in perfect conditions and with a unique design cover", "pictures":[ {"source":"http://upload.wikimedia.org/wikipedia/en/a/a7/Original_Paperback_Cover.jpg"}, {"source":"http://upload.wikimedia.org/wikipedia/en/2/2c/Harry_Potter_and_the_Philosopher%27s_Stone.jpg"}